List of Mac models grouped by CPU type: P6

 Yonah was the first Mac processor to support the IA-32 instruction set architecture, in addition to the MMX, SSE, SSE2, and SSE3 extension instruction sets.

 The Core Solo was a Core Duo with one of the two cores disabled.

 Core

 Woodcrest added support for the SSSE3 instruction set.

 Merom was the first Mac processor to support the x86-64 instruction set, as well as the first 64-bit processor to appear in a Mac notebook.

-Clovertown was the first quad-core Mac processor and the first to be found in an 8-core configuration.
+Clovertown was the first to be found in an 8-core configuration.

 Penryn

 Penryn added support for a subset for SSE4 (SSE4.1).

 Nehalem

 Bloomfield and Gainestown introduced a number of notable features for the first time in any Mac processors: